IgnaceMaes/MaterialSkin/README.md

 ## [Join us on Slack!](https://join.slack.com/t/cmaterialskin/shared_invite/enQtNzk1NjM5NTEyNTE0LTI0ZDY0ODlkNGRmMGRmMTc4NTdjNmMwZjY2YTU5NTg4ODNiZmY5ZTUxNTE0YTZmOTlhMGFlYmZiNzQ3ZmViOWQ)
 Have a quick question? want to discuss some improvement or question some code? [come here](https://join.slack.com/t/cmaterialskin/shared_invite/enQtNzk1NjM5NTEyNTE0LTI0ZDY0ODlkNGRmMGRmMTc4NTdjNmMwZjY2YTU5NTg4ODNiZmY5ZTUxNTE0YTZmOTlhMGFlYmZiNzQ3ZmViOWQ), let's talk about it

+## Nuget Package

+A nuget package version is available [here](https://www.nuget.org/packages/MaterialSkin.2/)

+Or simply search for MaterialSkin.2 on the **Nuget Package Manager** inside Visual Studio

 ## WIKI Available!

-But there's not much in there for now, please contribute if you can. :)
+But there's not much in there for now, please contribute if you can. :smile:

+You can access it [here](https://github.com/leocb/MaterialSkin/wiki)

 ## Current state of the MaterialSkin components